-Applied used \$2.5 billion, \$425 million, and \$281 million of cash in investing activities in fiscal 2017, 2016 and 2015, respectively.
-Capital expenditures in fiscal 2017, 2016 and 2015 were \$345 million, \$253 million and \$215 million, respectively.
-Capital expenditures in all three fiscal years were primarily for demonstration and test equipment and laboratory tools in North America.
-Purchases of investments, net of proceeds from sales and maturities of investments were \$2.1 billion, \$156 million, and \$62 million for fiscal 2017, 2016 and 2015, respectively.
-In November 2017, Applied acquired additional property for \$100 million in cash to support the Company's growth.
+Applied generated \$571 million in cash from investing activities in fiscal 2018.
+Applied used \$2.5 billion of cash in investing activities in fiscal 2017 and \$425 million in fiscal 2016.
+Capital expenditures in fiscal 2018, 2017 and 2016 were \$622 million, \$345 million and \$253 million, respectively.
+Capital expenditures in fiscal 2018 were primarily for real property acquisitions and improvements in North America and Taiwan, as well as investments in demonstration, testing and laboratory tools.
+Capital expenditures in fiscal 2017 and fiscal 2016 were primarily for demonstration and test equipment and laboratory tools in North America.
+Proceeds from sales and maturities of investments, net of purchase of investments was \$1.2 billion for fiscal 2018.
+Purchases of investments, net of proceeds from sales and maturities of investments were \$2.1 billion and \$156 million for fiscal 2017 and 2016, respectively.
 Investing activities also included investments in technology to allow Applied to access new market opportunities or emerging technologies.